Rating: ![]()

 Lupin III: The Castle of Cagliostro is a marvelous film with enough whimsical action, playful adventure, and satisfying plot to appeal to viewers of almost any age, so long as they've got a little of that youthful rogue in spirit.

-In all, while the established conventions of the characters restrain Miyazaki a bit from the wonder of his fanciful-yet-earthy stories like Porco Rosso, or the intrinsic moral messages of some of his deeper films, his sense of action and lighthearted danger is loosed in full force to wonderful effect.
+In all, while the established conventions of Lupin and friends restrain Miyazaki a bit from the wonder of his fanciful-yet-earthy stories like Porco Rosso, or the intrinsic moral messages of some of his deeper films, his sense of action and lighthearted danger is loosed in full force to wonderful effect.

-I find it somewhat ironic, then, that much of what makes the film a fine Miyazaki movie makes it rather out-of-place as a Lupin III film.
+I find it somewhat ironic, then, that when I switch viewpoints much of what makes the film a fine Miyazaki movie makes it rather out-of-place as a Lupin III film.
 It's almost at odds with itself, as if Miyazaki just couldn't bring himself to make a movie as randy as the character requires.
-Lupin III has, after all, built a reputation as good, somewhat dirty fun for kids at heart.
+Lupin III has, after all, built a reputation as good, somewhat dirty fun for adults with a rascal at heart.

-That said, part of what's given the Lupin III franchise its staying power is that every animated interpretation of the characters is a little different, and every film has a different feel and focus.
+That said, part of what's given the Lupin III franchise its staying power is that every animated interpretation of the characters is different, and every film has its own feel and focus.
 So long as you accept that this is a particularly clean and rather nostalgic Lupin III film, it's certainly not a bad one.

 If I pretend I know nothing about Miyazaki or Lupin III (not difficult, as I first saw the Streamline dub of the film long before I had even heard of either), the analysis is much easier: A positively fantastic light-hearted adventure that grabs you with the opening scene and doesn't let go until the credits roll.
 The action is, perhaps, a tad "childish" for my taste--for all the swordplay and gunfire, there's barely a drop of blood, and it's not clear if any of the legions of henchmen are even seriously injured.
 There are, similarly, a couple of sight gags that didn't do anything for me.
 But that's a nitpick, and I was largely too busy cheering for the heroes to care.